-- the committee authorised by the General Assembly to receive nominations and/or applications for offices to be filled shall furnish a list of those names to go to ballot to the Ballot Committee not later than the commencement of the morning sitting on the day on which the ballot is to be held; - b) nominees and/or applicants for offices to be filled who desire to withdraw their names from the ballot should notify the convener of the committee authorised by the General Assembly to receive them as soon as possible, and not later than the closing of the evening sitting prior to the day on which the ballot is to be held; - c) the ballot shall be by preferential voting; - d) the committee shall report the result of the ballot to the moderator, who shall privately inform the person whose name is first on the list and ascertain his willingness to accept the office; if the office is accepted he shall inform the General Assembly of the result of the ballot.
-Should the person whose name is first on the list indicate his unwillingness to accept the office the moderator shall approach the other persons in order of preference until he is in a position to notify the General Assembly of the result of the ballot in terms of the one who accepts the office.
+- a) Appointment of Assembly officials (rule 5.19) - the committee authorised by the General Assembly to receive nominations and/or applications for offices to be filled shall furnish a list of those names to go to ballot to the Ballot Committee not later than the commencement of the morning sitting on the day on which the ballot is to be held; - nominees and/or applicants for offices to be filled who desire to withdraw their names from the ballot should notify the convener of the committee authorised by the General Assembly to receive them as soon as possible, and not later than the closing of the evening sitting prior to the day on which the ballot is to be held; - iii) the ballot shall be by preferential voting; - iv) the committee shall report the result of the ballot to the moderator, who shall privately inform the person whose name is first on the list and ascertain his willingness to accept the office; if the office is accepted he shall inform the General Assembly of the result of the ballot.
+Should the person whose name is first on the list indicate his unwillingness to accept the office the moderator shall approach the other persons in order of preference until he is in a position to notify the General Assembly of the result of the ballot in terms of the one who accepts the office. - b) Appointment of Assembly Committee members (rule 5.23) - i) where there is more than one candidate to be elected, the nominees, to the number required, receiving the highest number of votes are elected; - ii) where there is only one candidate to be elected, the nominee receiving the highest number of votes is elected; - iii) the ballot shall be by first past the post voting.

-5. Board of Investment and Finance
+4. Board of Investment and Finance